 Either way, it’s simple and delicious.
 If I were pressed for time, I would be perfectly happy with roasted asparagus and sprinkled with sea salt.
 For some added zest, try it how we serve it as Passover; roasted and tossed with lemony vinaigrette and lemon zest.

-- Toss asparagus with your fat of choice and spread out on a baking sheet.
-(Lined with parchment, if you prefer)
+Toss the asparagus with the avocado oil and spread out on a baking sheet.

-- Once the oven is hot, roast the asparagus for 10-20 minutes, depending on it’s thickness.
-Mine took 15, and I’d call it average size.
+Once the oven is hot, roast the asparagus for 10-20 minutes, depending on it's thickness.

 - Zest the lemon and squeeze one tablespoon of juice into a small bowl.
 Set the zest aside.